 Despite our profitable fiscal year ended December 31, 2014, we have a history of net losses.
-We expect to incur net losses in 2015 and to continue to incur increasing net losses for the foreseeable future, and we may never achieve or maintain profitability in the future.
+We incurred a net loss in 2015 and the second quarter of 2016 and expect to continue to incur increasing net losses for the foreseeable future, and we may never achieve or maintain profitability in the future.

 We were profitable in the year ended December 31, 2014, primarily as a result of upfront payments under the Genentech Agreement and the Merck Agreement.
 We are not entitled to receive any additional upfront payments under these licensing or collaboration agreements.
 Any future milestone payments under the Genentech Agreement depend on our achievement of specific milestones, and any royalties depend on successful commercialization of GDC-0919 or other licensed products.
 The potential milestone and royalty payments under the Genentech Agreement are highly uncertain and dependent on many factors outside of our control related to possible future clinical trials and commercialization.
 We do not expect any milestone or royalty payments under these or other agreements, if any, to be sufficient to make us profitable in future years.
-As a result of these and other factors, we do not expect to be profitable in the year ending December 31, 2015.
-If we had not received the upfront payments under the
+As a result of these and other factors, we incurred a net loss of \$32.4 million in the second quarter of 2016 and we do not expect to be profitable for the foreseeable future.
+If we had not received the upfront payments under the Genentech Agreement and the Merck Agreement, we would have incurred a net loss for the year ended December 31, 2014.
+We anticipate that our operating losses will substantially increase over the next several years as we expand both our commercialization activities and our discovery and research activities.